-Appendix 6-C. Invasive Pest Plant Species identifies the invasive exotic pest plant species that are problematic throughout South Florida and may occur in the Town.
+Appendix 6-C. Invasive Pest Plant Species identifies the plants listed on the Florida Exotic Pest Plant Council's 2017 List of Invasive Plant Species.
 Due to the highly urbanized nature of the Town occurrence of these pest plant species will be limited, but may still occur and create problems on the beach and within landscaped areas if not maintained.